gartens/amivapi/docs/Developer_Guide.md

 Roles can be defined in permission_matrix.py.
 A role can give a user the right to perform any action on an endpoint.
-If permission is granted based on a role no further filters are applied, hence it is refered to as admin access and g.resource_admin is set.
+If permission is granted based on a role no further filters are applied, hence it is referred to as admin access and g.resource_admin is set.

 ### Owner checks